KrishcShah1507/QuizGame_sem4/README.md

-An out of the box Quizgame with various generes made using html,css,js
+An out of the box and intutive Quizgame with various generes.